 During this clinical experience, fellows work with a multidisciplinary staff and faculty to gain skills to evaluate the full range of childhood mood and anxiety disorders.
 Fellows become experienced not only in thorough diagnostic processes, but also in using empirically-based treatments including cognitive behavioral therapy techniques and up-to-date psychopharmacologic interventions.
 An emphasis is placed on complex treatment planning, including individual, family, group, and combination treatments.
 Fellows will participate in a 16 week Unified Protocol group treating children with internalizing disorders.
 The Unified Protocol is a trans-diagnostic cognitive behavioral therapy used to treat anxiety and depression.

 Through this rotation, fellows gain opportunities to observe normal development in school-age children, and to gain consultation experience in demographically diverse schools and community recreational and youth development programs.
-Fellows have the opportunity to observe normal child development and behavior in classrooms, lunchrooms, playgrounds, and after-school activities in the Chicago Public School District.
-Fellows also partner with the hospital’s faculty and staff to provide education and consultation to teachers, staff, and parents about mental health issues, social/emotional skills training, and behavioral plan development.
-Fellows may also provide on-site assessment of students with social/emotional problems and triage to appropriate treatment services.
+Fellows also partner with the hospital’s faculty and staff through the Center for Childhood Resilience to provide education and consultation to teachers, staff, and parents about mental health issues, social/emotional skills training, and behavioral plan development.
 They may also become involved in other administrative, consulting, or advocacy/outreach projects related to mental health issues in the community.